Wednesday, April 30, 2014

 Bonus Features: This campaign featured several firsts and unusual approaches for me.

 I was the GM of this campaign for about 75% of the sessions.
 My friends Martin and Jerry GMed for about 25% of it.
-I ran of the ending of which I am quite proud.
+I ran the ending of which I am quite proud.
 This was the second time I ran a co-GMed campaign and the first time with more than two GMs including myself.

 Looking back at the rules for this games many times over the years since this campaign was run, I haven't the faintest idea how we played it.
 This has to be one of the most overworked, convoluted games ever made.